All Episodes

 And in fact, they'll go so even make things up and enhance things and make it look worse than it was to advance their storyline.

-Uh uh Reuters ought to be disgraced forever over this.
+Reuters ought to be disgraced forever over this.

-Uh they ought to be investigated.
+They ought to be investigated.

-They ought to investigate themselves, haven't heard any call for this, and that's what made me realize this this outfit, this bunch, this industry, as destructive as it can be, both to individuals, to corporations, uh, and to cultures and societies, never ever gets investigated, nor do the individuals in it ever get investigated.
+And that's what made me realize this outfit, this bunch, this industry, as destructive as it can be, both to individuals, to corporations, and to cultures and societies, never ever gets investigated, nor do the individuals in it ever get investigated.

-The second picture purported to show an Israeli F-16, although the F-16 was not in the picture frame, it was cropped out.
+Although the F-16 was not in the picture frame, it was cropped out.

 The caption is as important as the picture.

-The cropped version made it look like these are missiles that had been fired, there were four of them.
+The cropped version made it look like these are missiles that had been fired.

-Najih Haji, I'll shake whatever his name is, I couldn't care less.
+Naji Haji, I'll shake whatever his name is.

 And they've pulled his entire portfolio from their website.

-On August 4th, the same picture, well, a picture at the same place, close-up, showing one of the same buildings with a forlorn woman walking through the rubble, was sent out on the wire again as evidence of a second bombing.
+On August 4th, the same picture, well, a picture at the same place, close-up, showing one of the same buildings with a forlorn woman walking through the rubble was sent out on the wire again as evidence of a second bombing.

-They uh they cloned damaged buildings.
+They cloned damaged buildings.

-They know that they're willing accomplices in the drive-by media internationally, are not going to investigate, are not going to be curious.
+They know that they're willing accomplices in the drive-by media internationally are not going to investigate, are not going to be curious.

 Reuters wasn't even curious.